jfiksel/github-classroom-for-students/README.md

     Two things about committing.
 One, you should commit somewhat frequently.
 At minimum, if you're doing a homework assignment, you should make a commit each time that you've finished a question.
 Two, leave informative commit messages.
 "Added stuff" will not help you if you're looking at your commit history in a year.
 A message like "Added initial version of hello-world function" will be more useful.

-6. At somepoint you'll want to get the updated version of the assignment back onto GitHub, either so that teachers/TAs can help you with your code, or so that it can be graded.
+6. At some point you'll want to get the updated version of the assignment back onto GitHub, either so that teachers/TAs can help you with your code, or so that it can be graded.
 You can do this by using a command called `git push`.
 If you are ready to push, you can again click on the GIT toolbar dropdown menu in RStudio, and then click `Push branch`.
 You can also do this after you commit in RStudio by clicking Push in the top right corner of the Commit pop-up box.

     Again, you can also do this in the shell.
 Simply navigate inside of your homework directory and then enter `git push`.
 Easy!